Ever had that sinking feeling in the pit of your stomach when you realize your project’s hit a snag? We’ve all been there.

 Remember, your client isn’t the project expert.
 You are.

 Instead of viewing every glitch as a fatal flaw in the plan, consider it a fresh opportunity to engage and educate your client.
 Your client may simply need a friendly reminder of the importance of timely feedback or even what valuable feedback looks like.

 Try saying this: Here’s how we can partner together to make this project a success.

 If something goes wrong, keep this in mind: Your client will remember how you solved the problem more than the problem itself—and respect you more for doing right by their project.

 When it comes down to it, every client just wants to know they matter.
 Having the courage to be honest and transparent through all the project ups and downs is a bold way to show them you care.

 Keeping clients happy is easy with TeamGantt.

-Looking for a project management tool that enables you to adjust project plans in minutes and keep clients informed every step of the way?
+Looking for a project management tool that enables you to adjust project plans in minutes and keep clients in the loop every step of the way?
 Sign up for TeamGantt’s free online gantt chart software today, and save time and headaches on your next project.